 Loss of appetite may happen gradually or suddenly and may be associated with abdominal pain or swelling, passing mucus instead of droppings, or increased salivation and dribbling and wet fur around the mouth.
-While loss of appetite is not a specific indicator of one disease, it may be serious as it can lead to lack of gut movements.
+While loss of appetite is not a specific indicator of one disease, it may be serious as it can lead to lack of gut movements, also known as gut stasis.
 This, in turn, can result in the onset of shock due to bacterial poisons.
 Any rabbit that fails to eat for more than four to six hours should be seen by a vet.

 Myxomatosis is a virus spread by biting insects including fleas and mosquitoes.
 It killed 99% of the UK’s rabbit population when it arrived in the country in 1953.
 It causes a gradual swelling of the area around the eyes, ears, anus and genitals and can be fatal.
 You should always get your rabbit vaccinated by your vet to prevent infection.
 But if you do see any of the signs mentioned, then you should see a vet immediately.